andresilva/scala-pool/README.md

 ## Installation

-scala-pool is currently available for Scala 2.13 and 2.12, the latest version is `0.4.3`.
+scala-pool is currently available for Scala 3, Scala 2.13 and 2.12, the latest version is `0.4.3`.

 To use it in an existing SBT project, add the following dependency to your `build.sbt`: